Italy proposes bank tax to help people with interest rate hikes, sending stocks plunging

 Those increases are aimed at fighting inflation and make it more expensive for people to get loans to buy homes and cars or for companies to get new equipment or build facilities.

-UniCredit shares fell over 7%, Intesa Sanpaolo was down more than 8%, Banco BPM dropped more than 8.5%, and BPER and Banca MPS both plummeted over 10% in early afternoon trading on the Milan Stock Exchange.
+UniCredit shares closed down nearly 6%, Intesa Sanpaolo fell more than 8.5%, Banco BPM dropped 9%, and BPER and Banca MPS both plummeted almost 11% on the Milan Stock Exchange.

 The Association of Italian Banks has not yet commented publicly on the tax, whose approval apparently took banks by surprise.
 Analysts said banks would surely try to change the proposal or challenge it in court if it's passed by Parliament, the next step in the process.